JPSieg/MeltR/README.md

 ### 3.1.2 Concentration optimization algorithm.

 We have determined that the accuracy of fit results is highly dependent on errors in the predicted concentration of fluorophore and quencher RNA strands in stock solutions.
 Fit accuracy is dependent on the mole ratio of fluorophore and quencher labeled RNA in stock solutions, but not dependent on the total magnitude of both fluorophore and quencher labeled RNA concentrations in the stocks.
-Thus, the concentration optimization algorithm in MeltR does not need to find exact concentration to generate accurate helix formation energies, just the mole ratio (R) of fluorophore and quencher labeled RNA in samples that should have equal concentrations of fluorophore and quencher, for example predicted 200 nM FAM-RNA and 200 nM RNA-BHQ1.
+Thus, the concentration optimization algorithm in MeltR does not need to find exact concentrations to generate accurate helix formation energies, just the mole ratio (X) of fluorophore and quencher labeled RNA in samples that are predicted to have equal concentrations of fluorophore and quencher, for example predicted 200 nM FAM-RNA and 200 nM RNA-BHQ1.

 MeltR uses a fluorescence binding isotherm from a temperature where the K<sub>D</sub> is more than 10 times less than the fluorophore labeled strand concentration.
 Under these conditions, the shape of the curve will be independent of the K<sub>D</sub> , and the isotherm can be used as a Job plot.
 For example, at a 200 nM predicted fluorophore labeled strand concentration, the shape of the binding curve will be independent of K<sub>D</sub>  if the K<sub>D</sub>  is less than 10 nM.
 The curve will resemble a hockey stick (Figure 1A) composed of two straight lines.
 The first line, where [A]<sub>T</sub> > [B]<sub>T</sub>, will decrease as the [B]<sub>T</sub> is increased and the fluorophore labeled strand is saturated.
 The second line, where [A]<sub>T</sub> < [B]T<sub>T</sub>, will be horizontal as the [B]<sub>T</sub> is increased because the fluorophore labeled strand is saturated.
 The intersection of the first and second line will occur at: